getsolus/help-center-docs/packaging/package-inclusion-policy/en.md

 - 2-Distro Waiver:
  - If the software appears in Debian and/or Ubuntu, Fedora, and openSUSE, in the **currently active, core** repositories, the maintainer is permitted to waive some entry requirements (This does not apply to software license,  legality or known-insecure software.
 Additionally this cannot be used to bypass the server rules.).
 PPAs, OBS projects outside of the **openSUSE**: namespace, or Arch Linux, do **NOT** add any weight to a request.
 - Software Age:
  - DOA (dead-on-arrival) packages are generally rejected from Solus.
 However, they may be included at the discretion of the project, if they provide unique functionality.
-In addition, this software **MUST** comply with the
+In addition, this software **MUST** comply with the  2-Distro Waiver.
- 2-Distro Rule.
  - Projects with no tags/tarballs which lack traction, may be frozen until a suitable release is made.
 Tagging releases is an indicator for good release engineering practices.
  - Typically, we prefer **stable** tagged releases.
 However, this may be waived if:
      - The software has significant traction (i.e. prerelease)